Skip to content

 A gift can include;

-The allowable maximum gift of $10,000 per financial year removes the ability to gift significant assets to increase pension entitlements.
+The allowable maximum gift of $10,000 per financial year removes the ability to gift significant assets to increase pension entitlements or maintain an entitlement after receiving an inheritance.

 It is also important to note that any excess gifts made before you are entitled to a Centrelink pension or allowance will also be assessable if made within five years prior to receiving entitlement.
 This prevents people from reducing their assets in anticipation of applying for a pension.